 See good commit message or commit guidelines section of Pro Git.
+For the curious: Why good commit messages matter!.
 The first line of your commit message is automatically taken as the title for the pull-request.
 All other lines make up the body of the pull request.
 Add the words

 fixes #xxx to your PR to auto-close the corresponding issue.